 An electronic copy of the DEIS was posted on the project website, and hard copies were distributed to the SCDOT Headquarters in Columbia, SCDOT District 1 office, and local libraries.
-The public comment period began upon publication of the NOA for the DEIS in the Federal Register and will last for 45 days.
-A public hearing will be held within the public comment period timeframe to present the DEIS findings, including associated environmental impacts and mitigation measures, and the recommended preferred alternative.
-The public hearing will be on hand to answer questions and talk to the public.
-In addition, the public hearing will have formal verbal comment sessions that adhere to SCDOT Public Participation Policy, where those who want to speak in public in front of an audience will have an opportunity to do so.
-Their comments will be transcribed by a court reporter and made part of the official record.
-Comments will be accepted in writing, transcribed by a court reporter, or through e-mail during the public hearing comment period.
+The public comment period began upon publication of the Notice of Availability (NOA) for the DEIS in the Federal Register and lasted for 52 days.
+The required comment period time for the DEIS is 45 days but due to potential impacts of Hurricane Florence SCDOT extended the comment period an additional week.
+A public hearing was held within the public comment period timeframe to present the DEIS, including associated environmental impacts and mitigation measures, and the RPA.
+A total of 580 attendees signed in at the public hearing.
+Project team members were on hand to answer questions and talk to attendees.
+In addition, the public hearing had three formal verbal comment sessions that adhered to SCDOT Public Participation Policy.
+These sessions occurred at 12:30 p.m., 3:00 p.m. and 6:00 p.m. where attendees were able to make formal verbal comments.
+A total of 47 people provided formal verbal comments.
+Their comments were transcribed by a court reporter and made part of the official record.

+Other comments were accepted in writing, transcribed by a court reporter, or through e-mail during the public hearing comment period.
+A total of 154 comments were collected in-person at the public hearing, and a total of 1,226 comments were received during the comment period.